flowconcept/colorbox/README.txt

 Installation:
 ------------
-1. Download and unpack the Libraries module directory in your modules folder (this will usually be "sites/all/modules/").
+1. Download and unpack the Libraries module directory in your modules folder (this will usually be "modules/").
    Link: http://drupal.org/project/libraries
-2. Download and unpack the Colorbox module directory in your modules folder (this will usually be "sites/all/modules/").
+2. Download and unpack the Colorbox module directory in your modules folder (this will usually be "modules/").
-3. Download and unpack the Colorbox plugin in "sites/all/libraries".
+3. Download and unpack the Colorbox plugin in "libraries".
     Make sure the path to the plugin file becomes:
-    "sites/all/libraries/colorbox/jquery.colorbox-min.js"
+    "libraries/colorbox/jquery.colorbox-min.js"
    Link: https://github.com/jackmoore/colorbox/archive/1.x.zip
    Drush users can use the command "drush colorbox-plugin".
 4. Go to "Administer" -> "Modules" and enable the Colorbox module.